 Expectations of the EI Fellows:

 - Maintain a priority commitment of time to the Eisenhower Institute during the fellowship year.
-The 2014-2015 year for EI Fellows will focus on national security and intelligence issues.
+The 2015-2016 year for EI Fellows will focus on domestic and international energy issues.

 - Work with the Harold G. Evans Chair of Eisenhower Leadership Studies, Professor Shirley Anne Warshaw, to complete programs that will engage the campus community during the Fellowship year.
-For 2014-15, programs and individual projects will focus on national security and intelligence issues.
 The Eisenhower Institute will provide financial and staff support for the Fellows’ projects.

 - Assist at EI events by hosting visiting speakers and scholars.